2022 Buffalo shooting: Victims

-Aftermath
+Immediate aftermath

 Dozens of residents held a vigil at the supermarket the day after the shooting.
 True Bethel Baptist Church held a mourning service nearby, which was attended by families of the victims and some of those who survived the attack.
 A moment of silence was held at game one of the 2022 National Lacrosse League playoffs eastern semifinals being held in Buffalo, between the Toronto Rock and Buffalo Bandits, and the proceeds of the 50/50 raffle were donated to the victims' families.
 Bandits head coach John Tavares told the media after his team's victory that the athletes played "definitely with a heavy heart" given the circumstances.
 A charity softball game at Sahlen Field featuring members of the Buffalo Bills held a moment of silence prior to the event and donated a portion of the proceeds to victims' families.

 The Tops' closure after the shooting slowed food access in the East Side, where it was the only supermarket since it opened in 2003.
 Organizations inside and outside the community started programs to fill its absence, distributing and delivering food and clothing to residents.
-Tops is providing free shuttle service to another location and pledged to send refrigerated food trucks daily.
+Tops provided free shuttle service to another location and pledged to send refrigerated food trucks daily.
 The company later stated that it would reopen the store on July 15, with a memorial honoring the victims.

 Investigation

 Erie County Sheriff John Garcia said the shooting was a "straight up racially motivated hate crime from somebody outside of our community".
-Stephen Belongia, the head of the local FBI office, told reporters that the agency is investigating the shooting as both a hate crime and an act of racially motivated violent extremism.
-Police arrested the shooter and transported him to Buffalo Police Headquarters, with police reporting him to be in custody by about 2:36 p.m.
-The shooter's parents have cooperated with investigators and were interviewed by federal agents.
+Stephen Belongia, the head of the local FBI office, told reporters that the agency was investigating the shooting as both a hate crime and an act of racially motivated violent extremism.
+Police arrested Gendron and transported him to Buffalo Police Headquarters, with police reporting him to be in custody by about 2:36 p.m.
+Gendron's parents were interviewed by federal agents.

 According to the Buffalo police commissioner, they uncovered information that if he escaped the supermarket, he had plans to continue his attack.
 The county's district attorney said he had evidence that Gendron was motivated by racial animosity.
 According to law enforcement sources who spoke to The Buffalo News, they were investigating Gendron's alleged contact with a number of people online, including a retired federal agent, and whether these individuals had thirty minutes of advance notice of the attack yet did not notify the authorities.

-A separate investigation in connection to the shooting began on May 15, into the conduct of a 911 operator.
-An assistant manager at the Tops store reportedly called 911 and whispered to avoid detection by the shooter.
-The employee was then reportedly shouted at by the dispatcher who wondered why the woman was whispering and then allegedly hung up on the employee.
-The Office of the Erie County Executive announced the dispatcher was placed on administrative leave, and was fired after a disciplinary hearing.
+A separate investigation into the conduct of a 911 operator during the shooting began on May 15.
+An assistant manager at the Tops store reportedly called 911 and spoke to the dispatcher in a whisper, in order to avoid detection by Gendron.
+The employee was then reportedly shouted at by the dispatcher, who wondered aloud why the woman was whispering and then allegedly hung up on her.
+The Office of the Erie County Executive announced the dispatcher was placed on administrative leave and was then fired after a disciplinary hearing.